Prices, Policies, Estimates, Shipping and Guarantees

 Estimates:

-We will estimate any set free of charge.
-There is no obligation.
-All you have to do is pay shipping both ways, (see shipping requirements below) and fully insure your package.
+We will estimate any set for free.
+(See shipping requirements below.)
+Please fully insure your package.
 If, after being notified of your estimate, you decide not to have the work done, your radio will be returned promptly to you after funds for the trip back are received by us.
-All estimates will be put in writing.
-If, after getting into your set, we run into unforseen problems with your set that is going to raise your estimate more than 10%, you must approve all estimate revisions before work can proceed.
-No additional cost over 10% will be incurred without your approval.
-If you decide the additional work is not worth it, the project will be stopped, and you will only be charged the cost of any non-returnable parts already purchased, shipping back to you, plus a basic teardown charge of $49.36.
+All estimates will be put in writing, and include detailed breakouts for parts, labor, and sublets, if any.
+After the project approval, and getting into your set, we run into unforseen problems that are going to raise your estimate more than 10%, no additional cost over 10% will be incurred without your approval.
+If you decide the additional work is not worth it, the project will be stopped, and you will only be charged the cost of any non-returnable parts already purchased, shipping back to you, plus a basic teardown charge of $54.00.

 Prices: